Finding Freedom from Judgment

 “What?”
 He grinned, warming to this rare confession of my judgmental cruelty.

-I said, “imagine a T-shirt for kids that said, ‘Destined for Greatness’ only the ‘Greatness’ is crossed out and below it is scribbled, ‘Fatness.’
+I said, “Imagine a T-shirt for kids that said Destined for Greatness, but the Greatness is crossed out and Fatness is scribbled below it.
 Ha!
 Get it?
 All of these fat American parents are raising their kids to be fat!”

 He was shocked.
 It really isn’t funny.
 It is quite mean and arrogant of me.
 Easy for me to laugh when I’ve done the parenting and nutrition thing perfectly—NOT!

 The next week we were hanging out with friends and Scott began to recount this story of my judgmental attitude.
 Midway through, he realized he was about to confess my sin.
 I gave him a sideways glance and picked up where he’d left off.
 I was embarrassed to finish the revelation of my prejudice in its undisguised detail.